-and it is an important day for the Brahmins.
-They first take a holy bath and then remove their holy thread (Janeyu) and put on a new one while chanting the Vedic mantras.
-They take the pledge of Brahmanic rites given in the holy books.
-The Janeyu or Yagyopavit is a thread of three rounds and represents the vow for adherence to vedic culture, observance of Hindu traditions and service to humanity.
-The ceremony is called Shravani or Rishi Tarpan or Vpa Karma.
-This ceremony signifies the cleansing of the mind of all- evil.
+Raksha Bandhan is primarily a North and West Indian Festival but is celebrated in other parts of India as well.
+In South India, it is called Avani Avittam and is an important day for the Brahmins.
+They first take a holy bath and then remove their Janeyu or holy thread and put on a new one while chanting the Vedic mantras.
+Later, they take the pledge of Brahmanic rites given in the holy books.
+The Janeyu is a thread of 3 rounds and represents the vow for adherence to Vedic culture, observance of Hindu traditions and service to humanity.
+The ceremony is called Shraavani or Rishi Tarpan or Vpa Karma and signifies the cleansing of the mind of all- evil.
 It holds special significance for the Brahmins and for people of higher castes.

 The festival of Raksha Bandhan is also observed in the states of West Bengal, Odisha, Gujarat and Maharashtra.
 After the ceremony, sweets made from coconut, like coconut- barfi and sweet coconut rice, are served.